telerik/kendo-ui-core/docs/AngularJS/leak.md

 ## Extend the Test to Kendo UI Grid

-Let's replace the repeat directive above with a Kendo UI Grid.
+Replace the `repeat` directive above with a Kendo UI Grid:

 ```html
 <!DOCTYPE html>